massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 </figure>
 The will of a deity made manifest, the Champion smites foes and is afforded divine protection.

 Through a select, worthy few flows the power and will of the divine.
-Called champions, these devoted souls dedicate their swords and lives to the battle against opposed forces.
-Despots, liberators, paladins, and antipaladins, champions seek not just to spread divine will but to embody the teachings of the deities they serve.
+Called Champions, these devoted souls dedicate their swords and lives to the battle against opposed forces.
+Despots, liberators, paladins, and antipaladins, Champions seek not just to spread divine will but to embody the teachings of the deities they serve.
 In pursuit of their lofty goals, they adhere closely to the edicts of their deity.
-As reward for their devotion, these divine champions are blessed with boons to aid them in their quests: powers to banish or sow evil, heal or harm the innocent, and inspire or cower the faithful.
-Although their convictions will surely lead them into conflict, champions weather endless challenges of faith and spirit, risking their lives to enact the wills of their god and fighting to bring the world into their image.
+As reward for their devotion, these divine Champions are blessed with boons to aid them in their quests: powers to banish or sow evil, heal or harm the innocent, and inspire or cower the faithful.
+Although their convictions will surely lead them into conflict, Champions weather endless challenges of faith and spirit, risking their lives to enact the wills of their god and fighting to bring the world into their image.

 **Role:** Champions serve as beacons for their allies within the chaos of battle.
 Whilst deadly opponents to opposed powers, they can also influence or coerce others to aid in their crusades.
 Their magic and martial skills also make them well suited to defending both themselve and others, whilst either blessing or cursing the fallen around them.